chukwunnonso/Technical-writing/webstorage/webstorage.md

 The session storage feature is considered both per instance and per origin.
 Per instance indicates that each window or tab stores its data.
 Per origin denotes that it abides by the same origin policy.
 This storage clears all data at the end of every session or closing of the window.
 ### Local Storage
 Local storage stores persistent key-value pairs on your browser.
 Closing the window or browser does not remove the data in the storage.
 Local storage is per origin.
-To set or get items from both local storage and session storage, we use a type of JavaScript API.
+To set or get items from both local storage and session storage, we use a type of JavaScript API(Application Programming Interface).
 Before discussing these API methods, let's understand the same origin policy.

 ![Image](access_two.png)